Sean Connery as James Bond, British government agent and super spy

 - Brown barleycorn tweed hacking jacket with a 2-button single-breasted front, narrow notch lapels, straight breast pocket, slanted flapped hip pockets and ticket pocket, 4-button cuffs, and a deep single rear vent

-- Light ecru long-sleeve dress shirt with moderate spread collar, front placket, and double/French cuffs
+- Light ecru self-striped dress shirt with moderate spread collar, front placket, and double/French cuffs

 - Light brown knit necktie